12/15/2019 0 Comments

 Here are 11 benefits of having and maintaining great credit scores.

 So assume, the relationship is serious enough to provide an answer.
 There is a decision to be made on how to answer.
 Self-inflicted shame and guilt may tempt you to be other than honest.
-What kind of number is acceptable for your partner?
+What kind of number will be acceptable for your partner?

-If you are going to answer, you should answer the question honestly.
-You should have answered it for yourself, honestly, by now.
-By the way, if you can’t answer honestly; you are not serious about the relationship and self-deceived.
+An honest answer would be best if you decide to answer at all.
+By the way, if you can't answer honestly, you are not serious about the relationship or self-deceived.

 So how should you answer the question, "What's your number?"

-Just as it is important to know your partner’s sexual behavior, likewise for money behaviors.
+Just as it is essential to know your partner's sexual behavior, likewise you should know their money behaviors.
 STDs are real.
-Avoid STDs, sexually transmitted debt.
+Avoid STDs, Sexually Transmitted Debt.
 Know your risk factors and resources.